 Powerball is introduced in Massachusetts.

-Lucky For Life, a new multi-state game played in Massachusetts, Connecticut, Maine, New Hampshire, and Vermont, is introduced.
+Lucky For Life, a new multi-state game played in Massachusetts, Connecticut, Maine, New Hampshire, Rhode Island and Vermont, is introduced.
+The game is drawn on Monday and Thursday evenings, replacing CASH WinFall, which ended after a seven-plus year run in market.

 In May 1974, Massachusetts became the first state to sell Instant Lottery Tickets as an alternative to the weekly jackpot game.
 “The Instant Game” was the first instant ticket, with a top instant prize of $10,000.
 There were also three monthly drawings in the Instant Game, for $100,000 and $1,000/year for life.

-The following document contains details on products, sales and historical events that have happened over the past 30 years.
-It is very helpful for students doing research projects or even for players that want to learn more about the Lottery.
+The following document contains details on Lottery games, sales and historical events that have happened over the past 40+ years.
+It is very helpful for students doing research projects or for players who want to learn more about the Lottery.

 You need Acrobat Reader to view this file.
 If you do not have it, click here to download it for free from the Adobe website.